 The sewn-through design is less expensive to produce, lighter and improves ease of movement.
 Several companies vary the sizes of its baffles to maximize mobility and insulation.
 We were very impressed with this solution.
 Under the arms, they place smaller baffles which eases movement of the arms and torso.
 Smaller baffles, however, also means more stitches, and therefore reduces its warmth.
 Since these smaller baffles are only under the arms, the area is often protected from the wind and otherwise covered by the arms themselves.

 Overall we felt that the fit and the design of the sewn baffles are the primary components of style.
 No matter what, puffy down jackets make a woman look, well… puffy.
 But some look better than others.
 The shape of the jacket also contributes to Style points.
 But style cannot trump function, in our reviewers' opinions.
-In this review, we appreciated the style of the KUHL Spyfire which was an impressive blend of style while remaining adequately "mountain ready" and the casual style of the REI Magma.
+In this review, we appreciated the style of the KUHL Spyfire which was an impressive blend of style while remaining adequately "mountain ready".
 However, as you know, style is subjective - and if you don't like the look of a particular jacket, you might not be inclined to wear it.
 So do yourself a favor and peruse the metrics for a model that performs according to your wants and needs, and satisfies your personal taste.

 We hope we've been able to help you narrow down your top choices and make a final selection of a jacket for your wintertime activities.
 Check out the related articles below for more winter inspiration!
 Properly caring for down jackets is very important.
 Over time the down will get covered in dirt and oils causing it to lose its loft and therefore lose its warmth.
 To clean your jacket, we recommend using a specialized cleaner such as ReviveX Down Cleaner or a similar product from Nikwax to safely clean the down and restore its loft.